mrshmllow/wire/doc/guides/installation.md

 With npins you may allow it to use release tags instead of the `stable` branch.

+Using npins specifically is not required, you can pin your sources in any way you'd like, really.

 ```sh
 $ npins add github mrshmllow wire
 ```